7 arrested in Bosnia over wartime killings of civilians

 The suspects detained Wednesday were members of the so-called “crisis committee” that was formed when Bosnian Serbs took control of the area in 1992.

-Another, unidentified suspect lives outside Bosnia and authorities will seek his extradition, the prosecutor's statement said.
+Another, unidentified suspect lives outside Bosnia, and authorities plan to seek his extradition, the prosecutor's statement said.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.